 One obvious split that can emerge is between admiring and contemptuous parts.
 Here, the admiring/admired part, in which I feel special and admired, fosters omnipotence.
 By contrast, the contemptuous part offers a profound devaluation of both the self and others.

-The magnifiers that operate to create these conditions – perhaps a special case of catastrophising – can lead to deep feelings of worthlessness and vulnerability.
+Those contradiction – perhaps a special case of catastrophising – can lead to deep feelings of worthlessness and vulnerability.

 Most of us would find such strong feelings unbearable and so it’s understandable that there is a drive to hide that part away.
 The tension, however, can manifest in a pervasive anxiety arising from a suspicion that something is wrong.
 In its strongest form, this tension can manifest in a wish to be invisible; to become a ‘nobody’.

 For instance, Be Perfect can set up a tendency to build up conditions of excellence for self or others that are arduous.
 When my Be Perfect succeeds, excellence is rewarded by the admiring part.
-Given the standard is high, and some failure is almost inevitable, then the Be Perfect is bound to fail; usuallyl with a 0 – 60 mph shift into the contemptuous part.
+Given the standard is high, and some failure is almost inevitable, then the Be Perfect is bound to fail; usually with a 0 – 60 mph shift into the contemptuous part.
 Because the feelings are so strong and unpleasant, it’s possible that the pain will be lessened by creating contempt for others – that, at least, shifts of some of the blame.

 The TA perspective is helpful as it identifes ‘antidotes’ to highly driverised behaviour.
 In the case of Be Perfect, it is: it’s OK to make mistakes.
 It follows that all the safe experiment information on Affirmations has some part to play in the process of healing – or, in this case, the re-integation of parts.